 There may be many other categories of reduced royalty rate sales.
 There may be export sales, sales during a period when less than x units are sold and other such sales that are outside of the “normal trade channels.”

-For perhaps historical reasons, the publishing industry (and other entertainment industries as well such as the record industry and the CD-ROM business), retailers are allowed to return unsold merchandise, usually for some extended period of time.
-As a result, a "sale" is not a "sale" until, well until it is a "sale."
-Publishers, accordingly, have included a provision entitling them to maintain a reserve against future returns, which returns may not take place until several accounting periods after the initial "sale" is made.
+The publishing industry (and other entertainment industries as well such as the record industry and the DVD business), retailers are allowed to return unsold merchandise, usually for some extended period of time.
+As a result, a “sale” is not a “sale” until, well until it is a “sale.”
+Publishers, accordingly, have included a provision entitling them to maintain a reserve against future returns, which returns may not take place until several accounting periods after the initial “sale” is made.

 Deal making should be profitable for both sides.
 If it isn’t for one, it most assuredly won’t be for the other, immediate and short term appearances to the contrary notwithstanding.